Stress (Cortisol) Test

 How do you test cortisol levels at home?

-YorkTest offers a simple finger prick at home cortisol blood test sample test to measure cortisol levels and results are provided in an easy-to-review report within 7 days.
-Our results will provide detailed guidance on your results to show if you have normal cortisol levels, and advice going forward.
+YorkTest offers a simple finger-prick at-home cortisol blood test sample to measure cortisol levels, and results are provided in an easy-to-review report within 7 days.
+Our results will provide detailed guidance to show if you have normal cortisol levels, and advise going forward.

 Why do you have to take a cortisol test first thing in the morning?